wri/ndc/July 16/NIG-NDC-EN-AP.md

 The measures identified are as follows:
 1. Energy
-o  Renewable energy, particularly decentralized o  Multi-cycle power stations o  Scalable power stations of 20-50MW o  Enforced energy efficiency o  Use of natural gas rather than liquid fuels
+* Renewable energy, particularly decentralized
+*  Multi-cycle power stations
+* Scalable power stations of 20-50MW
+* Enforced energy efficiency
+* Use of natural gas rather than liquid fuels
 2. Oil and Gas
-o Improved enforcement of gas flaring restrictions o  Development of Gas-to-Power Plants at Gas Flare Sites (micro grid) o  Blending  10%  by  volume  of  Fuel-Ethanol  with  Gasoline  (E10)  and  20% by volume of Biodiesel with Petroleum Diesel (B20) for Transportation Fuels.
+* Improved enforcement of gas flaring restrictions
+* Development of Gas-to-Power Plants at Gas Flare Sites (micro grid)
+* Blending  10%  by  volume  of  Fuel-Ethanol  with  Gasoline  (E10)  and  20% by volume of Biodiesel with Petroleum Diesel (B20) for Transportation Fuels.
 3. Agriculture and Land Use
-o  Climate Smart Agriculture
+* Climate Smart Agriculture
-o  Stop using charcoal
+* Stop using charcoal
 4. Industry
-o  Benchmarking against international best practice for industrial energy usage o  Adoption of green technology in industry
+* Benchmarking against international best practice for industrial energy usage
+* Adoption of green technology in industry
 5. Transport
-o  Modal shift from air to high speed rail o  Moving freight to rail o  Upgrading roads o  Urban transit o  Toll roads/ road pricing o Increasing use of CNG o  Reform petrol/ diesel subsidies
+* Modal shift from air to high speed rail
+* Moving freight to rail
+* Upgrading roads
+* Urban transit
+* Toll roads/ road pricing
+* Increasing use of CNG
+* Reform petrol/ diesel subsidies